nbonamy/flutter_handle_file/README.md

 flutter pub run flutter_handle_file:main
 ```

+### Specific platform configuration

+You can also specify the `in_place` option for iOS.
+By default the `LSSupportsOpeningDocumentsInPlace` key will be created with the `false` value.
+Please check [this page](https://developer.apple.com/document-based-apps/) for more details about this value.

 ## Usage

 There are two ways your app will receive a file - from cold start and brought.